Belgium detects first two monkeypox cases | Health

 Belgium detects first two monkeypox cases

 Belgian health experts were due to meet on Friday after the country detected its first two cases of monkeypox, authorities said.
-That patient was also not seriously ill, according to Belgian media.
-Monkeypox is a usually mild viral infection.
+The cases were diagnosed in different cities, though Flemish broadcaster VRTNWS said both patients had attended the same party in an undisclosed location.

 - Country: